orbs-network/liquidity-hub-sdk/README.md

 ### Performing a Swap

 Once you’ve obtained a quote, you can execute the swap using the `swap` function.
+Make sure to provide a valid EconsIP712 signature of the quote.permitData as the second argument.
+Make sure to approve allowance for the input token before calling the `swap` function, spender contract is 0x000000000022D473030F116dDEE9F6B43aC78BA3

 ```typescript
 import { swap } from "@orbs-network/liquidity-hub-sdk";